Countries: home page

 • Vaccination and validity: Recommended for people who are going to the countryside in the area between India and Japan.

-• Background Information: Japanese encephalitis is a virus infection that is spread by by mosquitoes.
-People who are staying on the the countryside for a longer period during the season when the disease is spread run a higher risk.
+• Background Information: Japanese encephalitis is a virus infection that is spread by mosquitoes.
+People who are staying on the countryside for a longer period during the season when the disease is spread run a higher risk.

 When to get vaccinations for rabies when you go abroad?